argonne-lcf/inference-endpoints/README.md

 - Results are written either to:
   - Default directory: `/eagle/argonne_tpc/inference-service-batch-results/`
   - Custom path: Specified via optional `output_file_path` in the request payload that is relative to the argonne_tpc project space or a world readable/writable folder

+### Concurrent Job Limit:
+Currently, the service accommodates only two concurrent batch jobs.
+Any additional jobs are queued on Globus, and the batch status will accurately reflect the current state of each job.

 > **📝 Important Notes:**
 > * Only models marked with <sup>B</sup> in the [Available Models section](#-available-models) support batch processing